BlogPSUs

 Career Opportunities in PSU: PSU Jobs through GATE Exam

-A career in PSUs (public sector undertakings) holds an attraction to youth because of the prestige and various perks of these jobs like good salary increments.
+A career in PSUs (public sector undertakings) holds an attraction to youth because of the prestige and various perks of these jobs, like excellent salary increments.
 Not let us look at how these PSUs recruit employees.

-Different PSUs have different eligibility criteria for recruitment like Educational qualification, Age limit, and so on.
-However, most PSUs prefer candidates who have GATE qualifying marks.
+Different PSUs have different eligibility criteria for recruitment, like educational qualification, age limit, GATE score, experience, and so on.
+However, most PSUs recruit candidates for technical positions on the basis of a valid GATE score.
 The applicant should be a graduate.
 The exact qualifications and age criteria vary for different posts.

-There are different modes by which one can get a job in PSU which are as follows:
+There are different modes by which one can get a job at PSU, which are as follows:

-• By securing a job through GATE exam.
+A. By securing a job through valid GATE score

-This is the most important exam or so to say necessary element if you wish to get a job in PSU.
-Nowadays a majority of PSU prefer to select their candidates on the basis of their performance in the GATE exam and if they qualify the set criteria by their respective PSU, they will surely get the interview call which will be followed by Group Discussion and a Personal Interview.
+This is the most important exam, or so to speak, a necessary element, if you are an engineering graduate and dream of getting a job at PSU.
+Nowadays, a majority of PSUs prefer to select their candidates on the basis of their performance in the GATE exam, and if they qualify the set criteria by their respective PSU, they will surely get the interview call, which will be followed by a group discussion and a personal interview.
 Candidates interested in a PSU can apply online on the respective PSU website.
-More and more PSUs are adding to the number of selection modes by GATE score, also the reason for the rising popularity of the GATE Exam.
+More and more PSUs are adding to the number of selection modes by valid GATE score, which is also the reason for the rising popularity of the GATE Exam.

 Why PSU as a career and how GATE contributes to it